 The test has two divisions: the Junior High Division, and the Senior High Division.
-Only students in their first year of Junior High or Senior High School may enter and take the test.
-This age restriction makes the competition fair while taking into account the dedication needed for HEC and the time constraints that second and third year students may face.
+For 2021, students in their first or second year of Junior High or Senior High School may enter and take the test.

 Previous tests can be found here.
 They’re good for practicing with students, so please take a look!
 There’s copies of tests dating back to 1999!

 If you have any questions concerning any aspect of the HEC test, please contact us!